Arctic gas project backs political strategy as Russia turns east

 “Whatever the U.S. might say, all will be in place here,” he said, showing newly painted rooms.

-More than 10,000 people will eventually work at the project, producing 16.5 million metric tons of super-cooled gas by the end of this decade - enough to supply the world’s fastest-growing energy consumer, China, for around a year.
+More than 10,000 people will eventually work at the project, producing 16.5 million tonnes of super-cooled gas by the end of this decade - enough to supply the world’s fastest-growing energy consumer, China, for around a year.

 Russia plans to double that over the next decade as additional fields start production.